-The program has as its primary objective the rational and sustainable use and sharing of the resources of the biosphere.
-To this end, it tends to increase people's ability to efficiently manage natural resources, for the well-being of human beings and the environment.
-In this context, the Program intends to: identify changes in the biosphere deriving from human and natural activities and the consequent effects on people and the environment, in particular in the context of climate change; study the dynamic interrelationships between ecosystems and socio-economic processes, in particular in a context of rapid loss of biological and cultural diversity; ensure human well-being and a livable environment in a context where rapid urbanization and energy consumption are the drivers of environmental change; promote the exchange of knowledge of environmental problems and solutions and strengthen environmental education for a sustainable development.
-The Reserves promote scientific cooperation activities, interdisciplinary research and environmental sustainability with the full involvement of local communities.
-The worldwide network of Biosphere Reserves currently includes 714 Reserves in 129 countries, of which 19 in Italy:
+The program's primary goal is the rational and sustainable use and sharing of biosphere resources.
+To this end, it aims to enhance people's ability to efficiently manage natural resources, promoting the well-being of human beings as well as that of the environment.
+In this context, the program aims to: identify changes in the biosphere resulting from human and natural activities and their effects on people and the environment, particularly in the context of climate change; study the dynamic interactions between ecosystems and socio-economic processes, especially in the context of rapid loss of biological and cultural diversity; ensure human well-being and a livable environment in a context where rapid urbanization and energy consumption drive environmental change; promote the exchange of knowledge on environmental problems and solutions as well as strengthening environmental education for sustainable development.
+The Reserves promote scientific cooperation, interdisciplinary research, and environmental sustainability, fully engaging local communities.
+The global network of Biosphere Reserves currently includes 714 reserves in 129 countries, 19 of which are located in Italy: Collemeluccio-Montedimezzo (Molise), Circeo (Lazio), Miramare (Friuli Venezia Giulia), Cilento and Vallo di Diano (Campania), Somma-Vesuvius and the Golden Mile (Campania), Ticino, Val Grande Verbano (Lombardy/Piedmont), Tuscan Archipelago (Tuscany), Coastal forests of Tuscany (Tuscany), Monviso (Piedmont), Sila (Calabria), Tuscan-Emilian Apennines (Tuscany - Emilia), Ledrensi and Judicaria Alps (Trentino-Alto Adige), Po Delta (Emilia Romagna - Veneto), Po Hill (Piedmont), Tepilora, Rio Posada and Montalbo (Sardinia), Valle Camonica-Alto Sebino, Monte Peglia, Po Grande, Julian Alps.
+Useful links In Sardinia, the inclusion of the Tepilora, Rio Posada, and Montalbo Biosphere Reserve in the World Network of Biosphere Reserves is a national UNESCO achievement.
+This milestone was reached on June 14, 2017, during the 29th Session of the International Coordinating Council of UNESCO's Man and the Biosphere Program (ICC-MAB) held in Paris.

 Useful links: